fidius/cvedb/README.md

-#TODO
-#Database Example config
-#Gemfile requirements (nokogiri)
-#cve establich connection
-#rake tasks
-#change module for all files to FIDIUS
-#implement runner script

 # FIDIUS fidius-cvedb

-The FIDIUS CVE-DB is used to create your own vulnerability database, based on the National Vulnerability Database [http://nvd.nist.gov](http://nvd.nist.gov/), or use an already existing withing your Rails-app.
+The FIDIUS CVE-DB is used to create your own vulnerability database, based on the National Vulnerability Database [nvd.nist.gov](http://nvd.nist.gov/), or use an already existing withing your Rails-app.

 Therefore it includes rake tasks to download and parse XML files provided by the